 Alerts may appear on the LATITUDE NXT website on a daily basis.
 Primary notification of alert conditions is through the View Patient List page on the LATITUDE NXT website.
 The clinician needs to log onto the LATITUDE NXT website in order to receive alerts.
 Although secondary notification through email and SMS text messages is available, these reminders are dependent on external systems and may be delayed or not occur.
 The secondary notification feature does not eliminate or reduce the need to check the website.
 Implanted device data and alerts are typically available for review on the LATITUDE NXT website within 15 minutes of a successful interrogation.
 However, data uploads may take significantly longer (up to 14 days).
-If the Communicator is unable to interrogate the implanted device or if the Communicator is unable to contact the LATITUDE NXT server to upload data, up to two weeks may elapse before the LATITUDE NXT server detects these conditions and informs the clinic user that monitoring is not occurring.
+If the Communicator is unable to interrogate the implanted device or if the Communicator is unable to contact the LATITUDE NXT server to upload data, up to 14 days may elapse before the LATITUDE NXT server detects these conditions and informs the clinic user that monitoring is not occurring.
 If both of these conditions occur at the same time, this notification could take up to 28 days.
 Implanted device data and alert notification may be delayed or not occur at all under various conditions, which include but are not limited to the following: System limitations; the Communicator is unplugged; the Communicator is not able to connect to the LATITUDE NXT server through the configured phone system; the implanted device and the Communicator cannot establish and complete a telemetry session; the Communicator is damaged or malfunctions; the patient is not compliant with prescribed use or is not using the LATITUDE NXT System as described in the patient manual; if subscribed to the LATITUDE Cellular Data Plan, missing two or more payments discontinues the subscription; the clinic user can identify any patients that are not being monitored as described above by using the Not Monitored filter on the View Patient List.

 The LATITUDE NXT System does not provide continuous real-time monitoring.
 As a remote monitoring system, the LATITUDE NXT System provides periodic patient monitoring based on clinician configured settings.
 There are many internal and external factors that can hinder, delay, or prevent acquisition and delivery of implanted device, sensor, and patient information as intended by the clinician.
 These factors include: implanted device clock; patient environment; cellular data service; telephone system; communicator memory capacity; clinic environment; schedule/configuration changes; or data processing.